Existence results for the higher-order $Q$-curvature equation: Introduction and main results

 The proofs of Theorems~\ref{Th1} and~\ref{Th2} are based on the approach introduced by Aubin~\cite{Aub} and Schoen~\cite{Sch1} in the case where $k=1$.
-This approach consists in deriving an asymptotic expansion for the energy functional associated with the equation \eqref{Eq1}, which we apply to a suitable family of test functions depending on a real parameter (see \eqref{Eq2} for the energy functional; see \eqref{Eq6} and \eqref{Sec3Eq4} for the definitions of our families of test functions.
+This approach consists in deriving an asymptotic expansion for the energy functional associated with the equation \eqref{Eq1}, which we apply to a suitable family of test functions depending on a real parameter (see \eqref{Eq2} for the energy functional; see \eqref{Eq6} and \eqref{Sec3Eq4} for the definitions of our families of test functions).
 To simplify the calculations of curvature terms, we use the conformal normal coordinates introduced by Lee and Parker~\cite{LeePar} and later improved by Cao~\cite{Cao} and G\"{u}nther~\cite{Gun}.
-Our proof also crucially relies on the derivation of an expression for the highest-order terms of the GJMS operators (see \eqref{Pr1Eq1}), which we obtain by using Juhl's formulae~\cite{Juhl}.
-In the case where $n\ge2k+4$, the proof essentially reduces to determine the sign of a constant $C\(n,k\)$ depending only on $n$ and $k$, which appears in the energy expansion (see \eqref{Pr1Eq1}).
+Our proof also crucially relies on the derivation of an expression for the highest-order terms of the GJMS operators (see \eqref{Pr1Step1Eq1}), which we obtain by using Juhl's formulae~\cite{Juhl}.
+In the case where $n\ge2k+4$, the proof essentially reduces to determining the sign of a constant $C\(n,k\)$, which appears in the energy expansion (see \eqref{Pr1Eq1}).
 In particular, we recover the values found in~\cites{ChenHou,EspRob} for $C\(n,k\)$ with $k\in\left\{2,3\right\}$.
-We then conclude the proof by using a general minimization result in the spirit of Aubin~\cite{Aub} (see Mazumdar~\cite{Maz}*{Theorem~3}).
+We then conclude the proof by using a minimization result in the spirit of Aubin~\cite{Aub} (see Mazumdar~\cite{Maz}*{Theorem~3}).
+When the Green's function of the operator $P_{2k}$ is positive, by an application of the Green's representation formula, we obtain moreover that the minimizing solution is positive (see the argument in~\cite{Maz}*{end of Section 3}).
 We point out that at one place in the proof, namely in the very last computation to determine the sign of $C\(n,k\)$ (see \eqref{Pr1Eq11}), we have used the computation software {\it Maple} to expand a complicated polynomial with integer coefficients.

 The paper is organized as follows.
 In Section~\ref{Sec2}, we prove Theorem~\ref{Th1} in the case where $n\ge 2k+4$.
 In Section~\ref{Sec3}, we complete the proof of Theorems~\ref{Th1} in the remaining case where $2k+1\le n\le 2k+3$ and we state and prove a more general result in the case where $g$ is conformally flat in some open subset of the manifold.
 Theorem~\ref{Th2} then directly follows from this new result together with Theorem~\ref{Th1}.